anj1/ChemicalReactionNetworks.jl/README.md

 	-->
 ![example_mm](doc/example_mm.png)

+### (Auto-)Catalytic Systems

+A very useful application of CRNs is investigating catalysis and autocatalysis.
+The package provides several tools for this purpose.

+#### Propensities and Concentration Currents

+The function `reaction_currents(reaction, z)` returns a pair of numbers `jf` and `jr` - representing the forward and backward rate of a particular reaction *after* applying the mass-action rule.
+These are also called the *propensities*.
+The difference of these two numbers is called the *net current* or *current* of the reaction, and represents the net production or consumption of species by this reaction (in detailed balance, the concentration current of every reaction is zero).

+The forward (backward) *specificity* of a reaction is the propensity of the reaction divided by the sum of the (forward) propensities of all the reactions that share at least one reactant (product) species.
+The function to compute this is `specificity(reactions, z)`, which computes the forward and backward propensities of all the reactions and returns two arrays.

 #### Exponential Growth

 In modeling networks that have phenomena like autocatalytic cycles, it is of interest to be able to study the onset and exponential growth of certain species.
 Exponential growth is a non-steady, non-equilibrium, transient phenomenon and so it cannot be studied using steady state methods.